imbulana/UnemployeesVS/README.md

 ![LangGraph Studio](assets/langgraph_studio.png)

+**Demo Usage video can be found [here](https://drive.google.com/file/d/1bKYv5_1ReoccnZfbohWsKySeWMOvwAOl/view?usp=sharing)**

-### Agent Philosophy/Workflow
+### Agent Workflow

 #### Job Seeker (Unemployee) Facing

 This system leverages human-in-the-loop feedback to refine insights by integrating user inputs, ensuring personalized suggestions for improvements to their resume.
 AI roleplay simulates realistic interviews, allowing the system to evaluate responses, while long-term memory stores insights and improvements for continuous resume enhancement over multiple sessions.

-- **Long Term Memory**:
-The "hunter" agent stores various types of long term memory that is related to the user's professional and academic carreer with the goal of creating a candidate persona that mimics user's experiences, skills, and accomplishments.
+- **Long Term Memory**: The "hunter" agent stores various types of long term memory that is related to the user's professional and academic carreer with the goal of creating a candidate persona that mimics user's experiences, skills, and accomplishments.

 - **AI Roleplay**: When a user is ready for apply for a job interview, they can proceeed by simply saying so and the hunter agent will initiate the interview process by creating analysts that will interview a candidate in the user's stead.
 This involves creating a set of analysts that are informed by the job posting and user's resume.
 The analysts will begin by asking questions from a candidate that is informed by the user's profile.
 This interview roleplay will carry on and the analysts will create memos reporting on the strengths and weaknesses of the candidate.
 A final evaluation of the candidate fit for the job through the lens of each analyst.